Key Takeaway

 The core rule is simple: do not tattoo something you have not earned.
 Here is what that means in practice:

 Club logos and three-piece layouts.
 Never replicate a club’s patch design as a tattoo.
-That includes the name, the center image, and especially the bottom rocker (city/state name in curved text).
-Even a partial reproduction can trigger confrontation.
-A knowledgeable tattoo artist will refuse the request.
+That covers the name, the center image, and especially the bottom rocker with the city or state in curved text.
+A partial reproduction is still a reproduction.
+Plenty of tattooers who know the local clubs will turn the request down for exactly that reason.

 How Biker Culture Shaped American Traditional Tattooing